 Zoolz has a whole host of features to tempt you in: user and policy management, no speed or file size limits, automatic deduplication, support for external and NAS drives, server backups, 256-AES server-side encryption, round-the-clock technical assistance... it's difficult to come up with a feature that Zoolz Cloud Backup doesn't offer.

 Then there's that cold storage option: it's half the price of the instant storage, and you can combine both instant and cold storage as you like in your account.
 The downside is that it takes longer for data in cold storage to be restored – typically between 3 and 12 hours for a restore to start – but that'll be just fine for a lot of users.
+In our test, a 1GB file took just under 8 hours to become available.

-Actually, there are options and choices throughout Zoolz – you can, for example, have backups run at maximum speed and take up all your bandwidth, or throttle them so you can get on with other internet business while they run in the background.
+Actually, there are options and choices throughout Zoolz – you can, for example, have backups run at maximum speed and take up all your bandwidth, or throttle them so you can get on with other Internet business while they run in the background.
 It's the sort of flexibility that a lot of IT managers and small businesses will be looking for.

-You can get Zoolz to back up the key folders on a computer or choose them specifically yourself, and the software is able to copy data to local storage and the cloud simultaneously, so you always have plenty of redundancy built in.
+You can get Zoolz to back up the key folders on a computer or choose them specifically yourself, and the software is able to copy data to local storage and the cloud simultaneously, so you always have plenty of redundancy built-in.
 Backups aren't instantaneous though – they run on a schedule (from every 12 hours to every 7 days), so it's not so suitable for a quickly changing environment.

 The Zoolz interface isn't bad, exactly, but it's a long way from the sort of modern and intuitive look you'll get in applications such as Google Drive and Dropbox.
 The menus and screens come across as a little bit dated and awkward – but that said, is the software interface really all that important in a backup tool?
 It does the job, and that's what counts.